leomrtns/curupixa/README.md

 ## How to use it in other projects

-As I said, this is not a general-purpose library and I can't help much you if you want to use it as such.
-So in the following I assume you know enough to be able to include in your own project.
+As I said, this is not a general-purpose library and I can't be of help if you want to use it as such.
+So in the following I assume you know enough to be able to include in your own project at your own risk.
 If you don't use autotools you can install it globally.

 The main component is to include something like the following in your `configure.ac`
 ```